 Viruses and Their Interactions with Oncogenes

 Consideration of risk factors should recognize that many molecular events governing control of cell cycles are influenced by viruses.
-Those most commonly implicated in oral cancer transformation have (70,71 72 73) been the human papillomavirus (HPV), herpes group viruses, and the adenoviruses.
-Of these, HPV and herpes have been the most thoroughly studied and are now considered to be the most likely "synergistic viruses" involved in human oral/oropharyngeal cancers.
+Those most commonly implicated in oral cancer transformation have been the human papillomavirus (HPV), herpes group viruses, and the adenoviruses.
+Of these, HPV has been the most thoroughly studied and are now considered to be the most likely "synergistic virus" involved in human oral/oropharyngeal cancers.
 Minor contributors directly in the oral environment, the viruses most often linked to oral cancer are the Epstein-Barr virus (EBV) and cytomegalovirus (CMV); both EBV DNA and CMV.
 Note that the area of most activities that is oncogenic for these viruses is regional to the oropharyngeal/oral anatomical sites, and their impact in naso-pharygeal, esophageal cancers is more significant.